relentful/Replace-Your-Purpose-with-an-Objective/assessment-1.md

 # Assessment 1

+## Task
-Choose 5 of the topics below.
+Choose 2 of the topics below.
 Rewrite them so they meet the criteria described in the rubric.

 * Understand AWS Lambdas
 * Use Docker for future features